-Changes in the liquidity coverage ratio over time and causes of such changes and counterparty behavior, liquidity risk management limits, monetary policy, legal or regulatory developments, or other factors in the markets in which we operate.
+Changes in the liquidity coverage ratio over time and causes of such changes

+Morgan Stanley is a global financial services firm with operations in all major financial markets around the world.
+The Firm's LCR will fluctuate over time in response to changes in our liquidity risk profile, market conditions, client and counterparty behavior, liquidity risk management limits, monetary policy, legal or regulatory developments, or other factors in the markets in which we operate.
 Volatility may be material and under some circumstances may result in a ratio of less than 100 percent.
+The increase in the LCR in the current quarter is due to increased Eligible HQLA consistent with higher liquidity levels.
+As of June 30, 2020, we and our U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.